-Listing 13-4: Extracting the calls to simulated_expensive_calculation to one place before the if blocks and storing the result in the expensive_result variable
+Listing 13-4: Extracting the calls to simulated_expensive_calculation to one place and storing the result in the expensive_result variable

 This change unifies all the calls to simulated_expensive_calculation and solves the problem of the first if block calling the function twice unnecessarily.
 Unfortunately, we’re now calling this function and waiting for the result in all cases, which includes the inner if block that doesn’t use the result value at all.

-We want to be able to specify some code in one place in our program, but then only execute that code if we actually need the result in some other place in our program.
+We want to define code in one place in our program, but only execute that code where we actually need the result.
 This is a use case for closures!

-Closures Store Code to be Executed Later
+Refactoring with Closures to Store Code for Later Execution

-Instead of always calling the simulated_expensive_calculation function before the if blocks, we can define a closure and store the closure in a variable instead of the result as shown in Listing 13-5.
-We can actually choose to move the whole body of simulated_expensive_calculation within the closure we’re introducing here:
+Instead of always calling the simulated_expensive_calculation function before the if blocks, we can define a closure and store the closure in a variable rather than storing the result, as shown in Listing 13-5.
+We can actually move the whole body of simulated_expensive_calculation within the closure we’re introducing here:

 Filename: src/main.rs